numpy/numpy/doc/neps/missing-data.rst

     A placeholder for a value which is unknown to computations.
 That value may be temporarily hidden with a mask, may have been lost due to hard drive corruption, or gone for any number of reasons.
+    For sums and products this means to produce NA if any of the inputs are NA.
 This is the same as NA in the R project.

 IGNORE (Skip/Ignore)
     A placeholder which should be treated by computations as if no value does